HumabHatterZed/InscryptionAPI/docs/wiki/getting_started.md

 2. Click the **Install with Mod Manager** button on the top of [BepInEx's](https://thunderstore.io/c/inscryption/p/BepInEx/BepInExPack_Inscryption/) page.
 3. Run the game via the mod manager.

-If you have issues with ModmManagers head to one of these discords;
+If you have issues with Mod Managers head to one of these discords;

 * **Thunderstore Support Discord:** [Here](https://discord.gg/Fbz54kQAxg)
 * **R2ModMan Support Discord:** [Here](https://discord.gg/R85wjqa4WN)